jwilsson/spotify-web-api-php/docs/examples/access-token-with-authorization-code-flow.md

 ```

 ## Refreshing an access token
+_As of version `2.11.0` it's possible to automatically refresh the access token, see [Automatically Refreshing Access Token](automatically-refreshing-access-token.md) for more info._

 When the access token has expired, request a new one using the refresh token:

 ```php